madetech/nhs-virtual-visit/docs/development/README.md

 > > > > > > > test: subject: update readme file

+Notes:
+The script will create a database and populate with an admin user and organisation data.

 ### PostgreSQL 12

 #### Setup the database with docker